Packing list for Winter trips in Central Sweden

 Two layers of socks: Thin liner socks + thick socks.
 Choose wool or synthetic, not cotton.
 Plus an extra set of socks for when your feet are damp.

 Winter boots: Comfortable and warm boots.
-Choose one or two sizes larger than you normally wear so that you can wear two layers of socks and still have plenty of space to allow air to circulate.
+Larger size than you normally wear to allow for two layers of socks and still plenty of space to allow air to circulate.
 You should be able to wiggle your toes.
 If you are looking to invest in new Winter boots, some good budget options are Viking Trophy Icefighter, Muchboot Arctic, Avignon Polar or similar.

 LOWER BODY